kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week05/Week05.md

 After lock: 4999
 Final Sum = 4999
 ```
+### Explanation
+#### OpenMP Synchronization Constructs Example

+The provided C code demonstrates the use of various OpenMP synchronization constructs to manage concurrent access to shared resources.
+The program uses a parallel region to showcase different synchronization mechanisms.

+#### Overview

+1. **Parallel Region:**
+   - The code begins with a parallel region specified by `#pragma omp parallel`.

+2. **Critical Section:**
+   - `#pragma omp critical` is used to create a critical section, ensuring that only one thread at a time can execute the enclosed block of code.
+   - Inside the critical section, the variable `sum` is incremented, and the updated value is printed.

+3. **Atomic Operation:**
+   - `#pragma omp atomic` is employed to perform an atomic update on the variable `sum`.
+This ensures atomicity without the need for a critical section.
+   - The atomic operation increments `sum`, and the updated value is printed.

+4. **Parallel For with Reduction:**
+   - `#pragma omp for reduction(+:sum)` parallelizes a for loop with a reduction operation.
+Each thread computes a local sum, and these local sums are combined at the end using the specified reduction operation.
+   - The loop iterates from 0 to `n-1`, adding each `i` to the shared variable `sum`.

+5. **Master Region:**
+   - `#pragma omp master` designates a region of code that should only be executed by the master thread (the thread with ID 0).
+Inside the master region, the variable `sum` is incremented, and the updated value is printed.

+6. **Locks:**
+   - An OpenMP lock (`omp_lock_t`) is initialized using `omp_init_lock`.
+   - `omp_set_lock` acquires the lock, protecting the critical section where `sum` is updated.
+   - `omp_unset_lock` releases the lock, allowing other threads to acquire it.
+   - `omp_destroy_lock` cleans up the lock after its use.
+   - The critical section within the lock increments `sum`, and the updated value is printed.

+7. **Final Output:**
+   - The program prints the final value of the variable `sum` after all parallel operations.

+## OpenMP Directives

+- `#pragma omp parallel`: Creates a parallel region for multithreaded execution.
+- `#pragma omp critical`: Defines a critical section, allowing only one thread to execute it at a time.
+- `#pragma omp atomic`: Performs an atomic operation on the specified variable.
+- `#pragma omp for reduction(+:sum)`: Parallelizes a for loop with a reduction operation.
+- `#pragma omp master`: Indicates a code block to be executed only by the master thread.
+- Lock-related functions (`omp_init_lock`, `omp_set_lock`, `omp_unset_lock`, `omp_destroy_lock`): Initialize, acquire, release, and destroy an OpenMP lock.

+## Conclusion

+This code illustrates how OpenMP synchronization constructs can be employed to manage shared resources and avoid data race conditions in a parallel computing environment.
+The use of critical sections, atomic operations, parallel for loops with reduction, master regions, and locks showcases different techniques for synchronizing threads in a parallel program.

 ## Q3) Write a parallel program using OpenMP to implement the Odd-even transposition sort.
 Vary the input size and analyse the program efficiency.
 ```c
 #include <stdio.h>